 “Through an extensive investigation by the FBI and our task force partners, Cameron McAbee and a group of 20 other predators have been identified and will face justice in their respective jurisdictions for the trauma they have caused to children,” said U.S. Attorney Clint Johnson.
 “The U.S. Attorney’s Office and our partners in Oklahoma and across the nation will continue to identify, track, arrest and prosecute pedophiles who harm the most vulnerable among us.”

 Johnson said the FBI noticed the group required people to post porn pictures in order to get a membership to the site.
 Then, members had to produce and share images and videos of themselves sexually abusing children.

 On July 24, McAbee is alleged to have posted a "live" photo to the group showing sexual abuse of a child.

 Two days later, the FBI linked the administrator account to McAbee and conducted a search warrant at his Broken Arrow home.

-Alvin M. Winston, Acting Special Agent from FBI Oklahoma City says this about the arrest:
+Alvin M. Winston, Acting Special Agent from FBI Oklahoma City says this about the arrest in November: